Live like Ted Lasso: Experience A Night At The Iconic Pub From The Show

 And yes, those iconic biscuits in the pink box will be available.
 Time to try them for yourself to see what made Rebecca drop an f-bomb.

-‘The Phantom Of The Opera’ Theatre Will Be Available On Airbnb For One Night
+You Can Now Book An Airbnb Stay At The Hobbit’s Set From ‘The Lord of the Rings’

-You Can Now Stay At The Official Hobbiton Set From ‘The Lord Of The Rings’
+Welcome To The Jungle: A Jumanji Theme Park Is Opening In London In 2023!

 And don’t forget: The latest season of Ted Lasso is now on Apple TV+.